 Training and Formation

-If as mentioned, the French planned to train their troops when the war broke out, then it would seem the eight months of the phony war, the drôle de guerre, would have been sufficient.
-Some training did occur, but many units were assigned to construction instead of to training, such as the units at Sedan.
-This construction of fortifications in many cases on the front disorganized and further reduced the combat power of the units involved, and in many cases the fortifications that the troops had constructed were promptly abandoned when they moved forwards into Belgium along the Dyle plan.
+If, as mentioned, the French planned to train their troops when the war broke out, then it would seem the eight months of the drôle de guerre ("the phony war") would have been sufficient.
+Some training did occur, but many units were assigned to construction instead of training, such as the units at Sedan.
+This construction of fortifications, in many cases on the front, disorganized and further reduced the combat power of the units involved.
+In many cases, the fortifications the troops had constructed were promptly abandoned when they moved into Belgium along the Dyle plan.

 Weapons and Artillery Equipment

 While the notion of the French being ill-equipped is a myth, there were certain limitations that the French army had regarding its weaponry compared to its German opposition.
 Mostly this relates to inadequate numbers, although there were also cases where French weapons were outdated due to being maintained from the Great War (although they were still hardly obsolescent).

 French infantry were equipped with less effective heavy machine guns, composed of the medium Hotchkiss mle.
 1914, an effective machine gun that was not light.
 Meanwhile, every squad had a light machine gun in the form of the FM24/29.
 This, similar to an American BAR, is viewed as a very good weapon, substantially improving the American weapon.
 But at the end of the day, it was a light machine gun and not equipped with a quick change barrel nor an ammunition belt instead of magazines.